ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes/enhanced.md

 ## File Manager support

-References to files in content (ex. when a file is selected by the Filepicker) can be in two different forms, depending on if the file manager is running in Compatibility Mode or not.
-If it's not running in compatibility mode, the file references in content will contain a file ID (e.g. `{file:123:url}` where 123 is the file id).
-The file can also be referenced in content with a directory ID and file name (e.g. `{filedir_2}filename.jpg`) when in [Compatibility Mode](control-panel/file-manager/file-manager.md#compatibility-mode).
+When a file is referenced inside content, it can be in two different forms depending on if the file manager is running in compatibility mode or not.
+An example of this is when a file is chosen inside an RTE field via the filepicker.
+If the file manager is not running in [compatibility mode](control-panel/file-manager/file-manager.md#compatibility-mode), the file references in content will contain a file ID (e.g. `{file:123:url}` where 123 is the file ID).
+The file can also be referenced in content with a directory ID and file name (e.g. `{filedir_2}filename.jpg`) when in compatibility mode.

-To parse both cases correctly, please use `ee()->file_field->parse_string` function.
+To parse both cases correctly, please use the `ee()->file_field->parse_string()` function.

     ee()->load->library('file_field');
     $data = ee()->file_field->parse_string($data);

-If you fieldtype is using custom JavaScript for treating the files, be sure to make the code aware of [`EE.fileManagerCompatibilityMode`](development/control-panel-js/globals.md#filemanagercompatibilitymode) variable.
+If the fieldtype is using custom JavaScript for manipulating the files, be sure to make the code aware of the [`EE.fileManagerCompatibilityMode`](development/control-panel-js/globals.md#filemanagercompatibilitymode) variable.

 ## Implementing Filepicker for Rich Text Editor